danfuzz/samizdat/samex-naif/README.md

 document, this implementation has some sections labeled "Class Definition."

 These sections are for code which defines an in-model class.
-There will usually be a corresponding declaration of `TYPE_Name` in *some* header (which one, depending on how far the class is exported); rarely, a class is totally private to the file, in which case its `TYPE_Name` is declared as `static`.
+There will usually be a corresponding declaration of `CLS_Name` in *some* header (which one, depending on how far the class is exported); rarely, a class is totally private to the file, in which case its `CLS_Name` is declared as `static`.
 Method implementation functions in this section are most typically listed in alphabetical order, with an overall binding / initialization function toward the bottom.